 Disclaimer: Since its a developer / designer focused tool, please forgive its complexity.
 Just know it will handsomely reward you with 10k+ resolution prints and badass quicktime movies that you can share with the world once you're accustomed to how it all works)!

 First things first, download the app and unzip the folder!
-Now that you have Fragment, you can put it anywhere on your computer, I'd suggest the Applications folder and maybe even put its icon in the dock if you're going to be using it a lot!
-(I'd be honored)!
+Now that you have Fragment, you can put it anywhere on your computer, I'd suggest the Applications folder and maybe even put its icon in the dock if you're going to be using it a lot.

-Now if you have a preferred text editor, now is the time to open it up!
-(I'd suggest using something like Sublime or Atom if you don't have one).
-Great!!!
-Now use the text editor to open the "Shaders" folder inside the assets folder inside of the Fragment folder ( Fragment / assets / Shaders ).
-Once you've opened the folder, open the file shader.frag and place it on the right side of your screen.
+If you have a preferred text editor, now is the time to set it up to work with Fragment.
+Open Fragment and click the SET EDITOR button inside of the FRAGMENT panel.
+Then navigate to your text editor app and select it.
+Then use the OPEN EDITOR button to open the folder containing your shaders.
+Once you've opened the folder, open the file shader.frag and place the text editor on the right side of your screen.
 Fragment will open up on the left.
 This way you can view your code and see what Fragment is doing (and vise versa).

 Fragment App UI Overview: